 In addition to these comparative, attributive and predicative constructions, there are four common syntactic patterns in which adjectives are usually found:

 Test 5: Exceptions

 Of course, there are always exceptions in grammar that simply need to be memorised if you wish to identify adjectives correctly every time.
-As will be explained in detail in Lesson 3, there are examples such as postpositive adjectives which are oddly placed after the nouns they modify – making identification somewhat more troublesome.
+As will be explained in detail in Chapter 3, there are examples such as postpositive adjectives which are oddly placed after the nouns they modify – making identification somewhat more troublesome.
 Additionally, for words such as ‘my/our/his/her/their’ which may be referred to as possessive adjectives by some grammarians, Academic Marker prefers to label these as possessive determiners due to their syntactic distribution.

 Once you’ve completed all five chapters about adjectives, you might also wish to download our beginner, intermediate and advanced worksheets to test your progress or print for your students.
 These professional PDF worksheets can be easily accessed for only a few Academic Marks.